LincolnKoskela/Blackjack/README.md

 # Blackjack (Java)
+Welcome to the Blackjack project — a game that's going to be more than just the usual.
-This project will turn into more than just a fun game a blackjack.
-It'll teach you the best strategies to win at casinos.
-I'll also add a card counting simulator to turn any player into a card counting magician.
-I surely can't match the high intensity of sitting across from the dealer, all those cameras watching you, and mucho money on the line, through a virtual screen.
+This app will eventually teach players real casino strategy, optimal decision making, and even a full **card counting simulator** to help turn any player into an advantage-playing magician.

+I surely can't perfectly recreate the adrenaline of sitting across from the dealer with cameras watching you and mucho money on the line.
+But I *can* give you the next best thing through a clean UI, realistic gameplay, and strategy tools, designed to tilt the odds back in our favor.
-However, I'll do my very best to replicate the environment to give the best possible experience, ultimately, turning the odds in our favor.

 ## Current State of Game
 Work in progress.
 Building engine.